Turning Real Estate Leads into Loyal Clients

 Call notes and timing

-• Lead with one small detail they gave you such as school choice, work location, or hobbies.
+• Lead with one small detail they gave you, such as school choice, work location, pets, hobbies, or preferred property style.

 • Add one local fact that proves you know the area better than the average online search result.